semaver/core-stack/docs/media/README-1.md

 The approach above is very general: we use the same policies for selected class members and parameters.
 It is also possible to have different sets of policies for different reflection types.
 To do this, we need to define them via Policy Provider.

-For example, let's create a decorator, that is allowed for methods (MetadataAccessPolicy.METHOD) and properties (MetadataAccessPolicy.PROPERTY).
+For example, let's create a decorator that is allowed for methods (MetadataAccessPolicy.METHOD) and properties (MetadataAccessPolicy.PROPERTY).
 All policies are the same, except SameTargetMultiUsagePolicy.
 SameTargetMultiUsagePolicy allows using multiple decorators for an instance method and properties but does not allow this for static methods and properties.
 Other reflection types are not configured in MetadataAccessPolicy, so any policies for them will be ignored.

 ```ts
 export function annotation(type: string, ...params: any[]): IFunction<void> {